 Travel friendships can make a journey that much more rewarding.
 Here are some of the key benefits of meeting people as a solo traveller, plus tips for finding friendship on the road.

-This guest post was written by Efia, the solo travel blogger behind Effy Talks Life.
+About the author: Efia is the solo travel blogger behind Effy Talks Life.
 Her mission is to empower women to ‘make life an adventure’ and travel alone.

 When travelling alone, the prospect of meeting other travellers can be equal parts nerve-wracking and exhilarating.